incinirate/LASM/README.md

 # LASM
-## Lua WASM Interpreter
+## Lua WASM Compiler/Interpreter

-Interpreter for WASM written in Lua.
+Compiler/Interpreter for WASM written in Lua.
-Major WIP, I make no guarentees to the accuracy of interpretation.
+Major WIP, I make no guarentees to the accuracy of compilation/interpretation.

 **LuaJIT FFI is required.**